Ads

 Exhaust System Inspection

 While the type and location of exhaust system components vary somewhat with the type of aircraft, the inspection requirements for most reciprocating engine exhaust systems are very similar.
-This page include a discussion of the most common exhaust system inspection items and procedures for all reciprocating engines.
+This section includes a discussion of the most common exhaust system inspection items and procedures for all reciprocating engines.
 Figure 1 shows the primary inspection areas of three types of exhaust systems.

 When performing maintenance on exhaust systems, never use galvanized or zinc-plated tools on the exhaust system.
 Exhaust system parts should never be marked with a lead pencil.
 The lead, zinc, or galvanized mark is absorbed by the metal of the exhaust system when heated, creating a distinct change in its molecular structure.
 This change softens the metal in the area of the mark, causing cracks and eventual failure.